Boyfriend of missing Iowa college student says 'it gets harder day by day'

 Breaking News Emails

-The boyfriend of missing Iowa college student Mollie Tibbetts spoke about how hard it has been since she disappeared.
+The boyfriend of missing Iowa college student Mollie Tibbetts said each day since her disappearance has been harder than the one before.

 “Initially, it was shock and then, you know, it gets harder day by day because she's still not here and you miss her, you miss her more than anything in the world,” Dalton Jack said in an interview.